klinbee/Flattened-Dimensions/README.md

-# Better Superflat Datapack Collection for Minecraft 1.20 (Page WIP)
+# Better Superflat Datapack Collection for Minecraft 1.20

 Tired of the boring single-biome vanilla superflat options?
 Try out my Datapacks!
 All of the datapacks in this collection create superflat-style world generation, but have all the biomes and structures of a regular world.
 This even includes the Nether and the End dimensions!